jorenvermeersch/bachelorproef-backend/README.md

 - Make sure `.env.test` exists (it's recommended to disabled logging in the testing environment)
 - Run the tests: `yarn test`
   - This will start a new server for each test suite that runs, you won't see any output as logging is disabled to make output more clean.
-  - To enable logging change the config parameter `log.disabled` to `true`.
+  - To enable logging change the config parameter `log.disabled` to `false`.
   - The user suite will take 'long' (around 6s) to complete, this is normal as many cryptographic operations are being performed.

 ## Disable authentication

 If you want to disable authentication and authorization, set the config parameter `auth.disabled` to `true`. **This is not intended for use in any production worthy application!**